 The problem with ignoring the deeper parts of yourself is that you disengage from a more sacred, dynamic experience of life and people.
 You leave the bests parts of yourself on the table, and sadly, you may not know what you’re missing.

-As you answer these questions, begin to learn how to write your manifesto.
+As you answer these key questions, begin to learn some manifesto examples.

 What is a manifesto?